SmartThingsCommunity/st-device-sdk-c-ref/doc/getting_started.md

 A device profile contains the components, capabilities, and metadata (ID, name, etc.).
 This information defines the actions and attributes that an IoT device can perform.

-Click the _DEFINE DEVICE PROFILE_ &rightarrow; _ADD A DEVICE PROFILE_ and then fill out required information (e.g. Basic infor, Component & Capability, UI display)
+Click the _DEFINE DEVICE PROFILE_ &rightarrow; _CREATE DEVICE PROFILE_ or _ADD A DEVICE PROFILE_ and then fill out required information (e.g. Basic infor, Component & Capability, UI display)

 ![create device profile](./res/create-device-profile.gif)